nathants/bootstraps/readme.md

 ### bootstraps

-scripts and such to help going from vanilla to something useful, on ubuntu
+scripts and such to help going from vanilla to something useful